freeCodeCamp/freeCodeCamp/guide/english/css/css3-grid-layout/index.md

 ### Basic Terminology

 #### Grid Container
-Element on which display: grid property is applied.
-Its direct children are becoming grid items.
+Element on which `display: grid;` property is applied.
+Its direct children become grid items.

 #### Grid Item
 Direct child of the grid container.